Enrollment Policies

 - Combo of MAE 105, 107 (B+ grades or higher) may be used in place of PHYS 105A (e.g., for PHYS 105B requests, assuming PHYS 4A-B-C-D-E, MATH 18, and MATH 20A-B-C-D-E have already been completed)

-What are the policies for undergraduates seeking enrollment in graduate-level courses?
+What are the policies for undergraduates seeking enrollment in graduate-level courses (i.e. courses numbered 200 and above)?

 General Information: Graduate-level physics courses are designed for graduate-level students who are pursuing a PhD in physics.
 Most graduate-level physics courses assume prior completion of the entire undergraduate physics curriculum and this is why most of graduate-level physics courses do not have any prereqs listed.
 The Department requires physics graduate courses to be taught at a level and pace consistent with the graduate program curriculum.
 The content and pace of physics graduate courses will not be changed/altered to accommodate undergraduates.
 If you are seeking to enroll in a graduate-level physics course, your academic record should display that you have the appropriate academic background and preparation for the course.
 There are unique requirements to enroll in particular The requirements to be approved to enroll in specific graduate-level physics courses are as follows:

-1st-Year Graduate Courses (PHYS 200A, 201, 203A, 210A, 212A): Students who have achieved grades of A-, A, or A+ in the UD courses on these topics (i.e. PHYS 100A-B, 105A, 110A, 130A) can undertake the Course Readiness Exam offered shortly before the fall term begins.
-If you qualify, please contact PHYSICS through VAC within one week of spring grades being posted in order to sign up.
-Success on this exam will enable students to enroll in the corresponding graduate-level course provided they meet the subject-specific requirements equivalent to those expected of graduate students.
-Please note that effective FA24, graduate-level core courses cannot replace UD core courses for the major requirements.
+1st-Year CORE Graduate Courses (PHYS 200A, 201, 203A, 210A, 212A): Students who have achieved grades of A-, A, or A+ in the UD courses on these topics (i.e. PHYS 100A-B, 105A, 110A, 130A) can undertake the Diagnostic Exam offered in summer.
+If you qualify, you must contact PHYSICS through VAC within one week of spring grades being posted to sign up for the exam.
+The exam will be issued remotely in July.
+Success on this exam will enable students to pursue enrollment in the corresponding graduate-level course provided they meet the subject-specific requirements equivalent to those expected of graduate students and space permits.
+Please note that graduate-level core courses cannot replace UD core courses for the major requirements.

-All Other Graduate Courses: Students must wait until all grades for the current term have been finalized and then submit a preauthorization request through EASy.
+Non-core Graduate Lecture Courses: Students seeking to enroll in non-core graduate lecture courses are expected to have a strong academic background, demonstrating mastery of relevant undergraduate content and overall readiness for more advanced study.
+Students must wait until all grades for the current term have been finalized and then submit a preauthorization request through EASy.
 The instructor and Department will review the student's past coursework and grades and then determine whether or not to endorse the request.

 What are the recent/upcoming changes to physics course prereqs?